 1. Original fiction only.
 Significantly altered versions of other peoples’ characters, thinly veiled real people, and retellings of well-known stories in the public domain are all acceptable so long as the differences are substantial enough to render a significant part of the creative process your own.

 It is acceptable to base your SSBB story on someone else’s copyrighted characters, so long as all names and enough worldbuilding details are changed, to the point where someone completely unfamiliar with the copyrighted source material would not feel like anything was missing.
 Please, no direct reappropriation of text or plot points from a different work, unless permission is given and the original source is credited.

 In short, the words you should be keeping in mind are ‘plausible’ and ‘deniability’.

 2. Stories should first appear in the SSBB issue to which they belong.
-Stories may be posted friends-locked for editing purposes prior to the issue date, but they should have their public debut in the s2b2 journal.
+Stories may be posted to locked sites for editing and review purposes prior to the issue date, but they should have their public debut on the http://shousetsubangbang.com website.
 After the issue goes live, you may repost the story publically wherever you wish — but only after.

 Each author may have up to two total contributions (as an author) in an issue.
 You may submit up to one story where you are the sole author; you may submit up to two stories where you are credited as a co-writer.
 Stories may have a maximum of two authors.